taylorg8900/tavern_proj_2/doc/player/state_machine.md

 	- The state machine will only switch into another state and call it's `enter` function when it receives a return value that is *not* `null`.
 	- In this way, we will stay inside of a state every frame until it is decided that it should switch into something else in either the `process_input` or `process_physics` function.
 	- We can have special behavior inside of the `enter` function like setting a velocity to a certain value, and state specific values (which are exported to the Inspector for easy modification)

+After implementing the sprint state, I actually realise it is pretty annoying to have to physically press the shift if I want to sprint, and having there even be two different states for moving (walking and sprinting).
+If originally I wanted acceleration, why wouldn't I just have one state called "move" that implements that?
+Besides, there are tons of games that are 2D which don't have sprinting functionality (among us, terraria, hollow knight, dome keeper, rounds, drg survivor) and instead can delegate that button to some extra function.
+In all reality I will likely end up having that button as my shielding key, or diving, etc.

+### Creating acceleration for the `move` state
+	-